jmausolf/poshmark_sharing/README.md

 y
 ```
 This prompt will occur each time the code runs.
 If you are confident you want to repeatedly share another users entire closet every few hours, you can bypass this prompt with the following command line option `b True`.

+### Random Sharing Subset

+If you would prefer to not share your entire closet (or another account's entire closet), you may select to share a randomly selected subset of items from all possible active items.
+To do so, add the parameter `-r` followed by a number to your command in the terminal:

+* Share 25 randomly selected items from another closet: `python share_war.py -a another_poshmark_closet -r 25`

+This is helpful if you would like to share some of another person's closet but not every item they have.

 ### Webdriver